-The performance of Neanderthal hunting weapons is still largely an unknown.
-The present paper reports an experiment designed to go some way towards addressing this gap in knowledge.
-Its aim was to assess the impact of point dimensions, haft morphology, and fixing method on the effectiveness of Middle Paleolithic spears.
-Six spear shafts were fashioned from common hazel (Corylus avellana) and then replica Mousterian points were hafted to the shafts in several different ways (notch vs split, deer hide binding vs birch bark tar adhesive).
+An Experimental Investigation into the Impact of Point Dimensions, Haft Morphology, and Fixing Method on the Effectiveness of Neanderthal Spears and then replica Mousterian points were hafted to the shafts in several different ways (notch vs split, deer hide binding vs birch bark tar adhesive).
 Subsequently, the spears were thrust into the rib section of a dead pig and several variables recorded, including wound dimensions, acceleration, and accumulated damage to the spears.
 All the hafting morphologies and fixing materials made effective spears, but a combination of binding and tar proved significantly more durable than the materials separately, sustaining almost no damage over nearly 50 thrusts.
 Point morphology had a marked effect on penetration; large points with abrupt retouch regularly failed to penetrate the target.
 Haft morphology had no discernible impact on either survivability or penetration.
 Thus, this experiment suggests that point form has a bigger impact on spear performance than hafting morphology.